nigalanakis/Crystal_Math/docs/source/procedure.rst

 Procedure
 =========
 This section outlines the procedural setup required to run the Crystal Math software effectively.
+To extract the data it is necessary to prepare the input file ``input_data_extraction.txt`` with the user defined options to extract data.
+After that, the process is straightforward, as you can extract the data by simply executing the script ``csd_data_extraction.py``.

 Directories Structure
 ---------------------